holepunchto/bare-dev/README.md

   -s, --source            the path to the source tree -b, --build             the path to the build tree -t, --target <name>     the target to build
+  -p, --platform <name>   the operating system platform to build for (choices: "darwin", "ios", "linux", "android", "win32", default:
+                          "darwin")
+  --simulator             build for a simulator
-  -g, --generator <name>  the build generator to use -d, --debug             configure a debug build (default: false) -s, --sanitize <type>   enable sanitizer (choices: "address") -v, --verbose           spill the beans (default: false)
+  -g, --generator <name>  the build generator to use (choices: "make", "ninja", "xcode") -d, --debug             configure a debug build (default: false) -s, --sanitize <type>   enable sanitizer (choices: "address") -v, --verbose           spill the beans (default: false)